Table of Contents

 What is Magnesium?

-• Heart Health: It contributes to healthy heart rhythms.
+- Heart Health: Supports healthy heart rhythms.

 The Stability of Magnesium Supplements